EvanE84/CS230/README.md

 > What did you do particularly well in developing this documentation?

-I felt that my explanations for my storage management explanation was thorough and hit on what would probably be the most important part for developing this application.
+I felt that my explanation for my storage management was thorough and hit on what would probably be the most important part for developing this application.

 > What about the process of working through a design document did you find helpful when developing the code?